 Part 2 – Surveying (~2-3hr)

-Set up surveying tripods, transits, and measuring tapes in advance of the activity to have a view of the stream reach to be mapped AND the terraces where the botany trasects and geomorphic mapping occurs.
+Set up surveying tripods, transits, and measuring tapes in advance of the activity to have a view of the stream reach to be mapped AND the terraces where the botany transects and geomorphic mapping occurs.
 For this part of the activity it works well to have students work in groups of 2-3 to each measure one profile.
 As the class will rotate through the stations, there should be at least 3 measurements of each profile for comparison.
 Make measurements along two roughly perpendicular profile lines:

 Channel slope (longitudinal profile through reach of interest